catac0mb/MarioBrosJava/README.md

 ## How to Run the Program:
 This program was tested to run from IntelliJ IDEA's run button, but you can also run it from the terminal in IDEA.

-Place all files into a folder titled "src".
-This will be your working directory.
+Place all files into the src folder of IDEA.
 Then set your working directory in the IDEA terminal to src.
 Then run this line:
 `javac *.java`
 and then run this line:
 `java Project`